Does MagSafe Charging Damage the iPhone Battery?

 |

-Time to read 5 min
+Time to read 6 min

-So, how does MagSafe work exactly?
-It's all about electromagnetism.
-The science behind it involves an electromagnetic field created by alternating current flowing through the charging pad's coils.
+The name 'MagSafe' was initially used for the MacBook's magnetic power connectors.
+It was consequently repurposed for the iPhone 12 line and later models.
+The science behind MagSafe involves an electromagnetic field created by alternating current flowing through the charging pad's coils.
 This field induces a voltage in the iPhone's own set of coils, thereby transferring power wirelessly.
 This technology is based on the principle of electromagnetic induction, first discovered by Michael Faraday in the 1830s.

 The magnetic alignment feature of MagSafe is what sets it apart.
 It uses a ring of strategically placed magnets that snap your iPhone into the perfect position for optimal charging.
 This ensures that the charger and phone coils line up correctly, maximizing the power transfer efficiency.